Cloud-Computing-Spring-2025/hands-on-4-mapreduce-hadoop-movie-script-analysis-KAmrutha/hadoop-instructions.md

 ---
 ### Challenges Faced & Solutions
-1.Parsing Script Format
+1. Parsing Script Format
 Movie script data arrives in various non-standardized formats, making it difficult to reliably extract character names and dialogues.
 The data often includes scene directions and other formatting elements that can interfere with accurate parsing.
 Common issues include multi-line dialoguesand mixed formatting within the same script.
 Solution: Developed a comprehensive ScriptParser class implementing advanced text pre processing.
-2.Issues with Word Tokenization
+2. Issues with Word Tokenization
 Current tokenization using StringTokenizer is basic and misses handling of:
 Contractions (we've)
 Hyphenated words (half-blood)